Erase up to 80% of your debt with a trusted debt relief program

 What is bankruptcy?

-Bankruptcy is a legal debt relief solution that wipes out most of your unsecured debts if you can’t make your minimum payments.
+Bankruptcy wipes out most of your unsecured debts when you can’t keep up with payments.
+It’s a last resort.

 What is credit counselling?

-It’s typically offered by a certified credit counsellor, either from a non-profit organization or a private firm.
+Credit counselling helps with budgeting and can set you up with a debt management plan.
+It’s typically offered by a certified credit counsellor through a non-profit or private firm.

-Just be careful: some credit counsellors are really for-profit debt consultants in disguise.
-Always ask about fees and ensure they’re non-profit credit counselling organization.
+Be careful.
+Some credit counsellors are for-profit debt consultants in disguise.
+Ask about fees upfront and check they’re a non-profit.

 What is a debt management plan?

-A certified credit counsellor works with your creditors to reduce or waive interest, helping you repay everything you owe faster and with less stress.
+A debt management plan (or debt management plan) combines your unsecured debts (credit cards, payday loans) into one monthly payment.
+A credit counsellor works with your creditors to reduce or waive interest, helping you repay everything you owe.

-It’s a solid option for people who are overwhelmed with their debt situation but still able to repay with support.
+It’s a sensible route if you’re overwhelmed but still able to repay with support.

 What is a debt consolidation loan?

-But make sure the new debt consolidation loan is affordable, and don’t run up more debt on the old credit cards once they’re cleared.
+It simplifies things and reduces missed payments.
+But make sure the new loan is affordable, and don’t run up more debt on the old credit cards once they’re cleared.

 What is debt settlement?

-You don’t need to use a debt settlement company, and doing so often means spending extra money.
-Many charge high fees or make false promises.
+You don’t need a debt settlement company.
+Many charge high fees or make promises they can’t keep.

 Does debt forgiveness exist?

-Tax debts are not always forgivable but can be in some cases.
+Tax debts can be included in a consumer proposal in some cases.

 What is a Licensed Insolvency Trustee?

-A Licensed Insolvency Trustee (LIT) is the only professional in Canada legally allowed to:
+A Licensed Insolvency Trustee is the only professional in Canada legally allowed to file a consumer proposal or bankruptcy on your behalf and provide legal protection from your creditors.

 They’re licensed by the Office of the Superintendent of Bankruptcy, part of the federal government.